 Dr. Lieberman received his medical degree from the Albany Medical College of Union University and completed his fellowship training in total joint replacement at the Hospital for Special Surgery in New York.

-Named an “Outstanding Total Hip and Knee Orthopaedic Surgeon” by Becker’s Spine Review, Dr. Lieberman was also named among the “Best Orthopaedic Surgeons” by The Hollywood Reporter in 2014 and one of “America’s Top Doctors” in 2015.
+Named an “Outstanding Total Hip and Knee Orthopaedic Surgeon” by Becker’s Spine Review, Dr. Lieberman was also named among the “Best Orthopaedic Surgeons” by The Hollywood Reporter in 2014 and one of “America’s Top Doctors” in 2015 and 2016.

 About Jay R. Lieberman, MD